nitrate-lang/nitrate/docs/MIR.md

 - **`Move(Place)`** — reads the value from the place, deinitializing it.
 The place cannot be used afterward.
 This represents ownership transfer for non-`Copy` types.
 - **`Constant(MirLiteral)`** — a compile-time constant value (integer, float, boolean, string, unit).
 Constants require no storage and are embedded directly in the IR.

 The copy/move distinction in operands provides the foundation for ownership tracking and borrow checking.
 The MIR borrow checker (`nitrate_mir_borrow_check`) consumes `Copy`/`Move` operands to track moved-from state, and the IR's `StorageLive`/`StorageDead` markers bound storage lifetimes.
-While the MIR lowering currently emits only `Copy` operands (no consumption tracking yet), the distinction is present in the IR and fully handled by the borrow checker.
+The HIR→MIR lowering decides which flavor to emit via the copy-classification predicate in `nitrate_hir_type` (`hir_type_is_copy`): place reads of copy types (primitives, references, pointers, tuples/arrays of copy types) emit `Copy`, while reads of non-copy types (structs, enums) emit `Move` so the borrow checker can enforce single-ownership.
+Global/static reads always emit `Copy` (shared value semantics).

 ### Rvalue: Computed Values